-An excellent, classic slab, marked by thin cruxes and long, balance marked reaches.
+A classic slab marked by thin cruxes and tip-toe foot work.
+This climb will require balance and a little confidence.
 Fairly well protected, this tenuous route has only one definite crux, but plenty of "heads-up climbing" everywhere else.
 A wandering line with good movement and mass appeal.
 A great lead and a really nice climb!

-While the grade has been debated, 5.10a/b (E1 5b) seems to be the benchmark.
-Your size, reach, and skill will become a prime factor when coming to your own consensus, expect minor fluctuations.
+While the grade has been debated, 5.10a/b (E1 5b for our visitors) seems to be the benchmark.
+Your size, reach, and skill will become a prime factor when coming to your own consensus; expect minor fluctuations.

 Six to eight draws lead to a two-bolt anchor.

 Located further down the road towards the petroglyphs, Steel Your Face can be found immediately off the road and 30 feet left of a School Room style slab area.
 It is directly left of a vegeteted section of the wall which is home to Puppy Love.